benjamindraper1996/CI_PP2_FoxPhotography/README.md

 1. In the GitHub repository navigate to the Settings tab
 2. On the left-hand menu select Pages
 3. For the source select Branch: master
-4. After the webpage refreshes automatically you will see a ribbon on the top saying: "Your site is published at !!!INSERT LINK!!!
+4. After the webpage refreshes automatically you will see a ribbon on the top saying: "Your site is published at https://benjamindraper1996.github.io/CI_PP2_FoxPhotography/

 You can fork the repository by following these steps:
 1. Go to the GitHub repository